davidluzgouveia/azurlane-ectl-collection/README.md

 # Azur Lane ECTL Collection

-Userscript for the [Azur Lane's EN Community Tier List](https://slaimuda.github.io/ectl) website.
+Userscript for the [Azur Lane's EN Community Tier List](https://slaimuda.github.io/ectl) website to turn it into a collection tracker.
 Click on any ship's name to toggle ownership.

 ![Example](example.png)